Key Summary

 Customer experience is paramount.

 It’s the differentiator between you and every other business.
-Your clients want to do business with people who’ve taken the time into creating positive and memorable customer experiences.
+Your clients want to do business with people who’ve taken the time to create positive and memorable customer experiences.

 Customer experience matters because it can lead to repeat business and positive word-of-mouth recommendations, which are some of your best friends when it comes to marketing.